water-mizuu/scale_up/session_notes.md

 - Learn should focus on the conversion themselves.
   - All direct units involved should be asked directly.
   - All indirect units should be quizzed to the users.

+# April 22, 2025 || 7:19PM.
+Before going to dinner, I have some ideas.
+Instead of doing drag and drop, just click.
+LocalHeros should do the trick in animating.

+# April 23, 2025 || 1:10AM.
+LocalHeros didn't do anything right.
+That's stupid.

+# April 23, 2025 || 2:20AM.
+I have finished the main functionality of the application.
+All of the thought of quiz are working as needed.
+Now, I have to focus on lesson content & other windows.
+I am thinking of adding the global prompt based on the "Congrats" / "Oops" messages.
+This will be useful for user confirmation and whatnot.